What is Artificial Intelligence Used For? Unlocking AI's Power

 Key Takeaways

-• ✓ Machine learning, a subset of AI, powers predictive analytics and personalization.
+• ✓ Machine Learning, a subset of AI, powers predictive analytics and pattern recognition.

 How It Works